Match each inequality with the appropriate calculator graph in A–D. Do not use a calculator y ≤ -3x - 6

 Graphing Linear Inequalities

 Graphing a linear inequality involves first graphing the related linear equation as a boundary line.
 The inequality symbol determines whether the boundary is solid (≤ or ≥) or dashed (< or >).
-The solution region is the half-plane that satisfies the inequality, shaded either above or below the line depending on the inequality direction.
+The solution region is the half-plane where the inequality holds true, shaded accordingly.

 The slope-intercept form y = mx + b expresses a line with slope m and y-intercept b.
 For y ≤ -3x - 6, the slope is -3, indicating the line falls steeply, and the y-intercept is -6, where the line crosses the y-axis.
-Understanding this form helps in quickly sketching the boundary line.
+This form helps quickly sketch the boundary line.